-All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study have concluded with all eligible payments made.
-One remaining Chinatown project is underway, the Gateways to Chinatown project.
+All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study concluded with all eligible payments made.
+One remaining Chinatown project, the Gateways to Chinatown project, is supposedly underway but appears to be significantly delayed.
 LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for the Gateways to Chinatown project.
-NYCDOT plans to register the design services contract with their design team UAP, in the second quarter of 2019.
-The design team will begin working on three design alternatives based on the selected design at the first public workshop which will occur next quarter.
-LMDC anticipates design being completed in summer 2019 with construction commencing in the fall 2019.
-No funds were spent from this activity during the first quarter of 2019.
+This quarter, in response to recent requests from Manhattan Community Boards 1 and 3, project stakeholders, community representatives and local advocates, NYCDOT expanded public outreach in an effort to solicit further input and build a consensus on the design proposal and project strategy.